 See Mayon Volcano

-One of the best places to visit in Philippines, Mayon Volcano is an actual marvel with eye-catching charm but can be dangerous as well for its disastrous explosions.
+Mayon Volcano is an actual marvel with eye-catching charm but dangerous as well for its disastrous explosions.
 It is the Philippines’ most lively volcano and draws travellers for its magical appearance, ideal conical structure and charming beauty.
 Taking a tour along the Mayon Volcano is among the most adventurous things to do in the Philippines and counts not only watching the gigantic volcano but a series of daring activities like camping, ATV riding, and hiking.
 Next time onwards, don’t forget to bookmark this location while surfing through the best Philippines travel guide.